ofirluzon/redislabs-docs/content/rs/administering/intercluster-replication/replica-of.md

     the same exact format as indicated above (except for the **\[database name\]:** prefix), but in this case, the URL does not show up as an option in the UI.
-In order to configure the target database as a replica of a database from a different RS, you need to extract the source database URL, including the internal admin password, from the source database.
-This can be done in the UI from the source database page by clicking the **Get Replica of source URL** link next to the Endpoint field.
+In order to configure the target database as a _Replica Of_ a database from a different RS, you need to extract the source database URL, including the internal admin password, from the source database.
+This can be done in the UI from the source database page by clicking the **Get _Replica Of_ source URL** link next to the Endpoint field.
 In addition, you can regenerate the internal admin password from the same UI.
 If you regenerate the internal admin password, any existing replica